Management of depression: Music therapy

 A 2009 review found that 3 to 10 sessions of music therapy (when added to standard care) resulted in a noticeable improvement in depressive symptoms, with still greater improvement after 16 to 51 sessions.

 A 2017 cochrane systematic review found that music therapy added to the usual treatment of depression gives better outcome than the usual treatment alone: "The effect size translates to a difference of 9.8 points on the HAM-D".
 It also found that there is no significant difference between active and receptive music therapy comparing depression outcome.
 It is also important to note that music therapy is not associated with more or fewer adverse events than treatment as usual.

+Occupational therapy

+Occupational therapy (OT) is a healthcare profession that involves the use of assessment and intervention to develop, recover, or maintain the meaningful activities, or occupations, of individuals, groups, or communities.
+It is an independent health profession sometimes categorized as an allied health profession and consists of occupational therapists (OTs) and occupational therapy assistants (OTAs).
+A person with depression may experience interruptions in sleep, difficulty completing self-care tasks, decreased motivation to participate in leisure activities, decreased concentration for school or job related work, and avoidance of social interactions.
+Occupational therapy practitioners possess the educational knowledge base in mental health and can contribute to the efforts in mental health promotion, prevention, and intervention.

+Winston Churchill is a famous example of someone who treated his depression by occupying himself with work and other productive activities.
+Out of office, Churchill was prone to depression (his "black dog") as he sensed his political talents being wasted and time passing him by – in all such times, writing provided the antidote.

 Sleep

-Depression is sometimes associated with insomnia - (difficulty in falling asleep, early waking, or waking in the middle of the night).
+Depression is sometimes associated with insomnia (difficulty in falling asleep, early waking, or waking in the middle of the night).
 The combination of these two results, depression and insomnia, will only worsen the situation.
 Hence, good sleep hygiene is important to help break this vicious circle.
 It would include measures such as regular sleep routines, avoidance of stimulants such as caffeine and management of sleeping disorders such as sleep apnea.